-In a skeleton graph the joint points and end points are the vertices of the graph V, and the connected set of branch points between them form the edges of the graph E. These graphs are undirected.
+In a skeleton's graph (V, E), the joint points and end points are the vertices of the graph V, and the connected set of branch points between them form the edges of the graph E. These graphs are undirected.
 When the shape has no holes in it, the skeleton has no cycles, and the corresponding graph is acyclic.
-And each hole in the shape produces a cycle in the graph.
+Each hole in the shape produces a cycle in the graph.
 Both, the vertices and the edges in the graph usually have attributes.
-Some authors like in [180] call this representation attributed skeletal graph (ASG).
+Some authors call this representation attributed skeletal graph (ASG) [179].
 This is the usual graph representation method, but there are exceptions like in [122], where graph nodes correspond to branches in the skeleton and graph links represent the adjacency between those branches.
 Another alternative graph representation are Shock Graph, described in the appendix B, in section B.5.

-After this transformation, the shape recognition problem is turned into a graph matching problem, where the minimum distance between a sample graph G_s and a set of shape template graphs $G_T = \{G{T_0}, ..., G{T_p}\}$ corresponding to the shape classes is computed, i.e. the similarity between them.
-Consequently, a fitness function is required.
+After the transformation of the skeleton into a graph, the shape recognition problem is turned into a graph matching problem, where the classification of a given sample graph G_s is formulated as the search of the minimum distance between G_s and one from a set of shape template graphs $G_T = \{G{T_0}, ..., G{T_p}\}$ corresponding to the shape classes.

-Many different attributes have been proposed for the ASG, and also many matching algorithms.
-In[180] graph nodes are assigned the Distance Transform function value of their skeletal point normalized to the maximum value, and graph links, composed by the skeletal point set corresponding to that skeletal branch, are assigned a set of features: variation of the curvature along the branch; orientation of the branch normalized to the orientation of the whole skeleton, size of the branch normalized to the size of the whole skeleton; strength of the branch measured as the ration between the branch length and the Euclidean distance between the branch endpoints; distance function variation along the branch; size of the shape part corresponding to the branch compared to the object size.
+Many different attributes and matching algorithms have been proposed for the ASG.
+In [179] graph nodes are assigned the DT value of their skeletal point normalized to the maximum value, and graph links, composed by the skeletal point set corresponding to that skeletal branch, are assigned a set of features: variation of the curvature along the branch; orientation of the branch normalized to the orientation of the whole skeleton, size of the branch normalized to the size of the whole skeleton; strength of the branch measured as the ratio of the branch length to the Euclidean distance between the branch endpoints; distance function variation along the branch; size of the shape part corresponding to the branch compared to the object size.
 Then, the ASG are matched using a graduated assignment algorithm.

-Luo and Hancock [181] proposed a purely structural approach for inexact graph matching between two point sets, which is formulated as a maximum-likelihood estimation.
+Luo and Hancock [180] proposed a purely structural approach for inexact graph matching between two point sets, which is formulated as a maximumlikelihood estimation.
 It can only handle small rotation and non-rigid shape deformations.
-Zhu and Yuille [182] constructed object skeleton model in terms of the principal deformation modes for object recognition.
+Zhu and Yuille [181] constructed object skeleton model in terms of the principal deformation modes for object recognition.
 The algorithm is sensitive to noise on primitive segmentation and computationally demanding with multiple parameters to be tuned.

-The recent work in [183] presents a complex set of attributes for both the ASG nodes and branches, combined to obtain local and global features, and also a shape matching technique using this specific ASG.
+The recent work in [182] presents a complex set of attributes for both the ASG nodes and branches, combined to obtain local and global features, and also a shape matching technique using this specific ASG.
 This work uses the Multiresolution Gradient Vector Field (MGVF) skeleton framework for the computation of the skeleton, and the special properties of the skeleton obtained with this framework.